 It is normally absent in urine.
 Leukocyte esterase is an enzyme produced by the lysis of WBCs.
 In normal sterile urine, the WBCs are very low in number to potentially produce a positive leucocyte esterase test.
 It is positive only with pyuria (increased number of WBCs).
 Pyuria is caused by infection and analgesic nephropathy (sterile pyuria).

 Bilirubin is normally absent in urine.
 Bilirubin gets converted into urobilinogen in the intestine.
 Urobilinogen enters the portal circulation again and then is excreted in very small amounts (0.5–1 mg/dL) in the urine.
 Decreased bilirubin is seen in obstructive biliary disease and severe cholestasis.
 Excess bilirubin in urine is observed in the following conditions:

 The test checks for the peroxidase activity of RBCs.
 Normal amount of RBCs in urine is ≤ 3 RBCs.
 If the number of RBCs is > 3, blood is detected in the test.
 This test is qualitative in nature and does not give any information about the origin of the blood detected.

 After centrifugation, if the sediment contains the blood (RBCs), it is indicative of hematuria.
 If the supernatant fluid contains blood, it is due to food dyes, porphyria, hydroxocobalamin and phenazopyridine.
-Myoglobinuria caused by rhabdomyalysis and hemoglobinuria caused by transfusion related reactions.
+Myoglobinuria caused by rhabdomyolysis and hemoglobinuria caused by transfusion-related reactions.